ismaelpadilla/go-gin-mongodb-test/README.md

-# go-mux-mongodb-test
+# go-gin-mongodb-test

-A very basic RESTful API using [gorilla/mux](https://github.com/gorilla/mux) and MongoDB.
+A very basic RESTful API using [Gin](https://github.com/gin-gonic/gin) and MongoDB.

 There's little to no request validation.
 Attempting to get an object using an invalid id will result in an error.

+There is a sibling repo that uses [gorilla/mux](https://github.com/gorilla/mux) instead of gin: https://github.com/ismaelpadilla/go-mux-mongodb-test

 ## Defaults
 * The API runs on port 8080.
 Try navigating to http://localhost:8080/test